codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/pull-request-branches.md

 max-width="100%"
 %}

-For each feature branch
+For each feature branch:

 1. We checkout the code
 1. Run linters on the source code
 1. Build the Docker image
-1. Run some unit tests to verify the docker image (possible with [service containers]({{site.baseurl}}/docs/codefresh-yaml/service-containers/))
+1. Run some unit tests to verify the Docker image (possible with [service containers]({{site.baseurl}}/docs/codefresh-yaml/service-containers/))

-To implement trunk based development we create two triggers for these pipelines.
-For the production pipeline we just make sure that the trigger is only launched when commits land on master (and only there)
+To implement trunk-based development we create two triggers for these pipelines.
+For the production pipeline we just make sure that the trigger is only launched when commits land on master (and only there).

 {% include image.html
 lightbox="true"